Financing and funding

 DSCR loans aren’t a one-size fits all solution.
 What you want out of an investment property might be totally different than another investor.
 There are a variety of terms and conditions to explore as you speak with different lenders.
 Be sure to ask about DSCR loan requirements, such as the following:

-• Fixed rate mortgage: With a fixed rate mortgage, the interest rate remains constant throughout the life of the loan.
+• Fixed rate mortgage.
+With a fixed rate mortgage, the interest rate remains constant throughout the life of the loan.
 This stability can make budgeting easier, as your monthly payments won’t fluctuate with market changes.
-Want to learn more?– we built a mortgage guide just for you.

 As you begin to mix-and-match different options, be aware that your interest rate may vary depending on these factors.
 Be sure to ask your lender how each condition impacts your overall payments.